 Home of Dirty Dancing – need we say more?
 (Planning a trip in August, check out the Dirty Dancing Festival.)
 But there is much more to Lake Lure, including fishing, parks, rocking climbing and bouldering, and golf!
 It is here that a river, streams, and waterfalls converge to create this 720-acre lake and resort area.

 Want to step back in time?
 Dreaming of a simpler time?
 Go back to Mayberry, literally.
-Mount Airy was where icon Andy Griffith grew up, and a stroll down a street in his hometown makes you feel like you’re walking through Mayberry.
+Mount Airy was where icon Andy Griffith grew up, and a stroll down a street in his hometown makes you feel like you’re in Mayberry.
 While here, you’re close to the Yadkin Valley wine country, Pilot Mountain, and the Blue Ridge Parkway.

 If the idea of finding a destination that is inaccessible by car is appealing, Bald Head Island is your place.
 This island just off of Wilmington offers 14 miles of pristine beaches, golfing, and a maritime forest.
 Be sure to check out the historical tour while you are there.
 Bald Head Island played a part in the Revolutionary War and the Civil War!

 All of Charleston is a great destination, but Battery Park is a definite must-visit spot.
 Right on the waterfront, visitors enjoy the beautiful Charlestonian architecture, majestic oak trees, iconic Palmetto trees, cannons, gazebos, and statues.
 While you’re here, you can enjoy gorgeous views of Fort Sumter, Castle Pinckney, and Sullivan Island Lighthouse.

 This historic fishing village is just 10 miles away from the busy hustle and bustle of Myrtle Beach, but it feels like a different world here.
 Loved by naturalists as much by fishermen, Murrells Inlet is a place to relax and unwind.
 Antiques and art lovers will find their passions here, too, as will history buffs (think Native American tribes, Spanish explorers, and English colonists).